PyThaiNLP/pythainlp/docs/api/tag.rst

 .. [#Sornlertlamvanich_2000] Takahashi, Naoto & Isahara, Hitoshi & Sornlertlamvanich, Virach.
 (2000).
             Building a Thai part-of-speech tagged corpus (ORCHID).
             Journal of the Acoustical Society of Japan (E).
 20. 10.1250/ast.20.189.
+.. [#Prachya_2020] Prachya Boonkwan and Vorapon Luantangsrisuk and Sitthaa Phaholphinyo and Kanyanat Kriengket and Dhanon Leenoi and Charun Phrombut and Monthika Boriboon and Krit Kosawat and Thepchai Supnithi.
+(2020).
+            The Annotation Guideline of LST20 Corpus.
+            arXiv:2008.05055